fwsGonzo/barebones/README.md

 - Intended for beginner OS development
 - Install qemu for qemu-system-x86_64, gcc-multilib for a 32-bit compiler and nasm for the assembly
 - Build and boot kernel in qemu with ./run.sh
+- If building with -march=native (or anything that requires AVX), remember to run with KVM enabled (./run.sh --kvm) so that QEMU will present the modern instruction set features to the guest operating system.
-- VGA textmode using ./vga_run.sh (NOTE: you must implement VGA support yourself!
+- VGA textmode using ./run.sh --vga (NOTE: you must implement VGA support yourself!
 You will (if you're lucky) see a black screen.)
 - Use ./build_iso.sh to run on real hardware or a hypervisor like VirtualBox, but keep serial port logging in mind!

 ## Features